-1. The Immortal Life of Henrietta Lacks ($16): After some of her cells were taken without her knowledge in 1951, Henrietta Lacks became one of the most important medical tools in modern science.
+1. The Immortal Life of Henrietta Lacks by Rebecca Skloot ($16): After some of her cells were taken without her knowledge in 1951, Henrietta Lacks became one of the most important medical tools in modern science.
 But who was she?
-This examination of her life and her family, as they collide with ethics, progress and race, is a New York Times best seller for a reason.
+This examination of her life and her family, as they collide with ethics, progress, and race, is a New York Times bestseller for a reason.

-2. The Astonishing Life of Octavian Nothing ($11) This National Book Award winner from author M.T.
+2. The Astonishing Life of Octavian Nothing by M.T.
+Anderson ($11): This National Book Award winner from author M.T.
 Anderson will completely alter the way you look at Revolutionary Era America.
 Provocative and propulsive, this book will keep the pages turning and your mind whirling.

-3. What Color is My World? ($6): Get a kid-friendly tour through African American inventors who changed the world.
+3. What Color is My World? by Kareem Abdul-Jabbar ($7): Get a kid-friendly tour through African American inventors who changed the world.
 Curious about who invented open heart surgery or the ice cream scoop?
 Now you’ll know.

-4. The Bluest Eye ($14): Toni Morrison burst onto the literary scene in 1970 with this powerful debut novel, and she’s been a fixture (and Nobel Prize winner) ever since.
+4. The Bluest Eye by Toni Morrison ($15): Toni Morrison burst onto the literary scene in 1970 with this powerful debut novel, and she’s been a fixture (and Nobel Prize winner) ever since.
 Starring a young black girl who prays for beauty, this book is as true and stirring now as it was then.

-5. Black Light ($60): Artist Kehinde Wiley may be classically trained, but what he delivers is all new.
-Featuring black men in the poses of 17th and 18th century nobility, Wiley examines the sociopolitical histories relevant to his subjects.
+5. Black Light by Kehinde Wiley ($75): Artist Kehinde Wiley may be classically trained, but what he delivers is all new.
+Featuring black men in the poses of 17th and 18th-century nobility, Wiley examines the sociopolitical histories relevant to his subjects.
 With his use of crazy vibrant colors, this book is a treat for the mind and the eye.

-6. I Know Why the Caged Bird Sings ($7): This novel is probably one of the most canonical selections for Black History Month.
+6. I Know Why the Caged Bird Sings by Maya Angelou ($8): This novel is probably one of the most canonical selections for Black History Month.
 But have you read it?
 If this stirring reflection on childhood and race passed you by, there’s no time like February to pick it up.

-7. Ninth Ward ($7): If you’re looking for a more current look at African American history for your middle schooler, try this Coretta Scott King Honor book.
+7. Ninth Ward by Jewell Parker Rhodes ($8): If you’re looking for a more current look at African American history for your middle schooler, try this Coretta Scott King Honor book.
 With Hurricane Katrina as the backdrop (but not the star), author Jewell Parker Rhodes has woven a riveting and emotional ride.

-8. The Good Lord Bird ($16): In order to survive, runaway slave Henry must pose as a girl.
-This epic novel of survival on the brink of the Civil War is a must-read.
-It’s also the winner of the 2013 National Book Award and will soon be made into a movie starring Jaden Smith and Liev Shreiber.
+8. The Good Lord Bird by James McBride ($16): In order to survive, runaway slave Henry must pose as a girl.
+This epic novel of survival on the brink of the Civil War is a must-read and is also the winner of the 2013 National Book Award.

-9. Heart and Soul: The Story of America and African Americans ($9): Winner of the Coretta Scott King Award in 2012, Heart and Soul provides a great introduction to African American heritage for kids.
+9. Heart and Soul: The Story of America and African Americans by Kadir Nelson ($10): Winner of the Coretta Scott King Award in 2012, Heart and Soul provides a great introduction to African American heritage for kids.
 Narrated by a 100-year-old woman, this book gives kids perspective on how much has changed (and how much has not) for African Americans in the United States.

-10. The Freedom Summer Murders ($19): In June of 1964, three young men were lynched by the Ku Klux Klan in Mississippi.
+10. The Freedom Summer Murders by Don Mitchell ($11): In June of 1964, three young men were lynched by the Ku Klux Klan in Mississippi.
 Why?
 Because they were fighting for equal rights.
 Get a riveting look into a dark passage of history with this account of a brutal act that ignited our nation.

-11. Selected Poems of Langston Hughes ($15): As one of the leading voices of the Harlem Renaissance, poet Langston Hughes forever changed the landscape of American poetry.
+11. Selected Poems of Langston Hughes edited by Arnold Rampersad ($16): As one of the leading voices of the Harlem Renaissance, poet Langston Hughes forever changed the landscape of American poetry.
 Pick this one up to delight in his gorgeous, rhythmic work.

-12. Salvage the Bones ($15): The Boston Globe called it “the first great novel about Katrina,” and we agree.
+12. Salvage the Bones by Jesmyn Ward ($17): The Boston Globe called it “the first great novel about Katrina,” and we agree.
 This National Book Award winner is tough and all the more beautiful for it.
-Set on the Mississippi coast, Salvage the Bones follows fourteen-year-old Esch as she and her family prepare themselves for the storm to come.
+Set on the Mississippi coast, Salvage the Bones follows 14-year-old Esch as she and her family prepare themselves for the storm to come.

-13. The Silence of Our Friends ($17): In this semi-autobiographical tale, two families (one black and one white) find common ground during the Civil Rights Movement.
+13. The Silence of Our Friends by Mark Long ($10): In this semi-autobiographical tale, two families (one black and one white) find common ground during the Civil Rights Movement.
 Gorgeously illustrated by Nate Powell, this graphic novel is as evocative and enraging as it is beautiful to look at.

-14. Americanah ($16): Author Chimamanda Ngozi Adichie isn’t just a feminist icon and stylista — she’s also a preternatural talent.
+14. Americanah by Chimamanda Ngozi Adichie ($16): Author Chimamanda Ngozi Adichie isn’t just a feminist icon and stylista — she’s also a preternatural talent.
 In this novel, she turns her eye to race and identity, as they apply to Nigerian ex-pats.
 She combines humor and profundity effortlessly.

-15. Roll of Thunder Hear My Cry ($8): Set during the Depression, this Newbery Award-winning novel follows a proud black family as they struggle against the tides of racism, debt and staggering injustice.
+15. Roll of Thunder Hear My Cry by Mildred D. Taylor ($9): Set during the Depression, this Newbery Award-winning novel follows a proud black family as they struggle against the tides of racism, debt, and staggering injustice.
 Often assigned in schools, this novel is just as good for teens and tweens as it is for adults.

-16. Maud Martha ($13): Esteemed poet Gwendolyn Brooks only ever published one novel, and this is it.
+16. Maud Martha by Gwendolyn Brooks ($14): Esteemed poet Gwendolyn Brooks only ever published one novel, and this is it.
 You may know her as the first African American to ever win a Pulitzer Prize.
 In this novel, she uses her expert concision and deeply introspective eye to illuminate the life of a young black woman.

-17. Malcolm X: A Life in Reinvention ($18): Easily one of the most controversial figures in the Civil Rights Movement, Malcolm X’s life is expertly chronicled in Manning Marable’s biography.
+17. Malcolm X: A Life in Reinvention by Manning Marable ($21): Easily one of the most controversial figures in the Civil Rights Movement, Malcolm X’s life is expertly chronicled in Manning Marable’s biography.
 Hailed as the strongest and most definitive biography on this complicated man, this book makes a great companion to The Autobiography of Malcolm X.

 What books are going on your list?
-Let us know in the comments below!
+Share them with us @BritandCo.